openshift-labs/learn-katacoda/intro-openshift/service-binding/05-add-secret-to-application.md

 Once the database has been provisioned, you should see on the _Overview_ page for the project two entries related to the database.
-The first is the actual deployment and the second is the service binding listed on _Provisioned Services_.
+The first is the actual deployment and the second is the service binding listed under _Provisioned Services_.

 ![Database Provisioned](../../assets/intro-openshift/service-binding/05-postgresql-provisioned.png)